jlewis47/HAGNzoomr/README.md

 parameters in .nml and .pbs files can be ajusted in make_zoom.py must be pointed to ICs at different levels, and a template .nml file (not provided!)

+make_zoom_sph.py old version of routines (only one possible geometry)